Hullshire: History

 In 1515 a skirmish or battle was fought between the Sheriff of Hull and the Prior of Haltemprice Priory over the authority over Willerby (Willarby) and Wolfreton (Woolfreton) – the Prior claimed that though the priory was within Hullshire it was not part of it, and was within the Lordship of Cottingham, and had taken the issue to the Star Chamber; the case was referred to the Abbott of Meaux; Bryan Palmes; and Sir William Constable who had decided in the Prior's favour.
 Despite this decision on 6 October the Sheriff of Hull together with 200 people of the town began to approach Wolfreton; the Prior, who had been informed of the Sheriff's intentions roused his tenants, and armed the monks of the Priory, who then blocked the roads, and hurled abuse on the Sheriff and his people.
 The Sheriff's party returned the insults in turn using foul language.
 Subsequently, the altercation came to blows and a quarrel with arrows ensued.
 The battle continued until the monks, many being old or fat, gave way, and fled to their priory, followed by the Sheriff's group.
 The situation was prevented from becoming more inflamed by the arrival of the Lord Mayor of Hull, who having learned of what was happening hastened to the scene with 60 horsemen.
-Subsequently, the Prior sought redress in the Star Chamber, with the Sheriff accused of riot and other crimes – the legal proceedings continued for three years at much expense, leading to the settlement that the Prior was given Willerby and Newton within his authority, whilst Hull obtained free right to the fresh water springs of Anlaby.
+Subsequently, the Prior sought redress in the Star Chamber, with the Sheriff accused of riot and other crimes – the legal proceedings continued for three years at much expense, leading to the settlement that the Prior was given Willerby and Newton within his authority, whilst Hull obtained free right to the freshwater springs of Anlaby.

 Sculcoates, Drypool, the southern part of Sutton (Sutton-on-Hull), Garrison Side as well as the liberties of Myton and Trippett were added to the parliamentary borough in 1832, and in 1836 the new municipal borough was made to be of the same extent. (see also Municipal Corporations Act 1835).
-Newington (parishes of Kirk Ella and North Ferriby); Stoneferry; Marfleet and Newland were added in the second half of the 19th century.

-The county corporate was abolished in 1889.
-(See Local Government Act 1888)

-Hull became a county borough in 1888, and gained city status in 1897.
+The parishes of Hessle, Kirk Ella and North Ferriby (including their associated hamlets and townships) were removed from the county corporate in 1838, such that thereafter the county corporate covered the same area as the borough.
+The name Hullshire had primarily been used for the parts of the county corporate that lay outside the borough of Kingston upon Hull, and so the term Hullshire fell out of use after 1838.